 \section{Abstract}

-The diagonalization technique was invented by Georg Cantor to show that there are more real numbers than algebraic numbers and is very important in computer science.
-In this work, we enumerate all polynomial-time deterministic Turing machines and diagonalize over all of them by a universal nondeterministic Turing machine.
-As a result, we obtain that there is a language $L_d$ not accepted by any polynomial-time deterministic Turing machines but accepted by a nondeterministic Turing machine working within time $O(n^k)$ for any $k\in\mathbb{N}_1$.
-By this, we further show that $L_d\in \mathcal{NP}$ .
-That is, we present a proof that $\mathcal{P}$ and $\mathcal{NP}$ differ.
+The {\em diagonalization technique} was invented by Georg Cantor to show that there are more real numbers than algebraic numbers and is very crucial in {\em theoretical computer science}.
+In this work, we enumerate all of the polynomial-time deterministic Turing machines and diagonalize against all of them by a universal nondeterministic Turing machine.
+As a result, we obtain that there is a language $L_d$ not accepted by any polynomial-time deterministic Turing machines but accepted by a nondeterministic Turing machine running within time $O(n^k)$ for any $k\in\mathbb{N}_1$.
+Based on these, we further show that $L_d\in\mathcal{NP}$.
+That is, in this work, we present a proof that $\mathcal{P}$ and $\mathcal{NP}$ differ.
 Meanwhile, we show that there exists a language $L_s$ in $\mathcal{P}$, but the machine accepting it also runs within time $O(n^k)$ for all $k\in\mathbb{N}_1$.
 Lastly, we show that if $\mathcal{P}^O=\mathcal{NP}^O$ and on some rational base assumptions, then the set $P^O$ of all polynomial-time deterministic oracle Turing machines with oracle $O$ is not enumerable, thus demonstrating that the diagonalization technique ({\em via a universal nondeterministic oracle Turing machine}) will generally {\em not} apply to the relativized versions of the $\mathcal{P}$ versus $\mathcal{NP}$ problem.